-Useful information for new users of the Dremel rotary tutorial
+Useful information for new users of the Proxxon, Dremel, or other rotary tool

 Written by Roberto Muscia.
 Reproduced with permission.

 Metal Bits and Cutters